Home

 Guitar Picking Exercises - Part II

-These guitar exercises are aimed to develop some rhythmic picking elements.
-And differently from the previous exercises that contain only straight sixteenth and eighth triple notes, these ones also contain pausing, various note durations, and different down/up stroke configurations.
+These exercises are aimed to develop rhythmic picking elements, and differently from the previous exercises in Part I that contain only straight sixteenth and eighth triple notes, these ones also contain pauses, various note durations, and different down/up stroke configurations.

 Figure 1